LowTechCoder/rpi4-retroarch-guide/README.md

 ```
 /media/pi/USBDRIVE/
 ```
 The autoscript we installed also made it possible to shutdown the Raspberry Pi from RetroArch XMB, but don't do this now!
 Just letting you know for future reference.
 It will work that way after the next time you restart the Raspberry Pi 4.
+If you ever need to close RetroArch and use the Raspberry Pi OS desktop, then press 'f' on the keyboard and close the window.

 Main Menu > Quit RetroArch